AdobeDocs/target.fr-FR/help/administrating-target/hosts.md

 Pour reconnaître un hôte et l’ajouter à la liste [!UICONTROL Hôtes] , les conditions suivantes doivent être remplies :

-* Au moins une mbox doit exister sur l’hôte.
+* At least one [!DNL Target] request must exist on the host
 * Une page sur l’hôte doit avoir :

    * Référence exacte à at.js ou mbox.js
-   * Une mbox ou un appel de mbox globale généré automatiquement
+   * Une [!DNL Target] demande ou une [!DNL Target] demande globale générée automatiquement

-* La page contenant la mbox doit être consultée dans un navigateur.
+* The page with the [!DNL Target] request must be viewed in a browser

-Une fois la page consultée, l’hôte est répertorié dans la liste des [!UICONTROL hôtes], ce qui vous permet de le gérer dans un environnement, ainsi que de prévisualiser et de lancer des activités et des tests.
+After the page is viewed, the host is listed in the [!UICONTROL Hosts] list, allowing you to manage it in an environment, as well as preview and launch activities and tests.

 >[!NOTE] {class=&quot;- topic/note &quot;}
 >